Skip to Content

 What type of criminal record check do I need?

 The second type is called a certified criminal record check.
-To obtain this type of criminal record check the RCMP will search their database using your fingerprints as well as your name and date of birth.
-This type of criminal record check is issued by the RCMP Headquarters and is the most commonly accepted version.
+To obtain this type of criminal record check the RCMP will search their database using your fingerprints, your name, and date of birth.
+The certified criminal record check is issued by the RCMP Headquarters and is the most commonly accepted version.

-There are a bunch of other terms that are frequently used in Canada, including Background Check, Police Check, RCMP Check, and Police Clearance Certificate.
+The other terms frequently used in Canada include Background Check, Police Check, RCMP Check, and Police Clearance Certificate.
 Other countries sometimes use the terms Non-Criminal Record Check or Certificate of Good Conduct.
 But to be clear, in Canada there are only two forms of criminal record check – basic and certified.

 How do I order a Canadian criminal record check?